 How to Remove Rust from a Gun?
 (Step by step guide)

-Once, you have all that you need for cleaning rust; we can start with the procedure:
+Once you have all that you need for cleaning rust; we can start with the procedure:

 - If you are dealing with a shotgun or rifle, the first thing you need to do is dissembling all of its parts.
-But if yours one is a handgun, it is ok not to take the parts apart if the rust is not too much.
+But if yours is a handgun, it is ok not to take the parts apart if the rust is not too much.
 Go ahead!
 And rip it apart.

 - After you are done with dissembling your gun, apply a very healthy coat of Cleaner Lubricant Preservatives over the surfaces of each part.
 And let it sit for a few minutes, depending on how bad the rust is.

 - After some time has passed, use your all-purpose brush and get to scrubbing.
-For how long you will need to scrub, it will also depend on how deep the rust is.
+For how long you will need to scrub it will also depend on how deep the rust is.
 Occasionally, you can use the rug to clean so that you have a better view of what you are working on.

 - Now, put your brush down and look for any area that the rust has penetrated.
 Use some more CLP in that area and use your steel wool.
 Do not use the brush anymore, as too much scrubbing may cause scratches on your gun surface.

 - Steel wool is a very important part here.
-Because, if any rust is left on the surface, new rust will easily start forming here.
+Because if any rust is left on the surface, new rust will easily start forming here.
 Thus, to ensure a surface free of rust, use steel wool.

 - Now that we have all the parts cleaned up and then reassemble the gun and see what it looks like.

-And there you go, except a few scratches you have almost a brand-new gun.
+And there you go, except a few scratches, you have almost a brand-new gun.

-Which Things To Avoid When Removing Rust From A Gun?
+Which Things to Avoid When Removing Rust From a Gun?

 While cleaning rust from your gun, you must avoid using a steel brush.
 It may be tempting and can rip off rust very easily out of a gun, but unfortunately, it will take off your finish as well.
-Rather use soft steel wool.
+Instead, use soft steel wool.